 Sociological theories point to the societal factors that are responsible for juvenile’s criminal behaviour.

-Labelling Theory (as already discussed) asserts that children become criminals when they are labelled as criminals.
+- Labelling Theory (as already discussed) asserts that children become criminals when we label them as criminals.
 They make those labels their identity.